moshix/3270BBS/basic_manual.md

 **Copyright © 2025-2026 by moshix.
 All rights reserved.**

-Welcome to the 3270BBS BASIC Interpreter and compiler!
-This manaul will guide you through writing and running BASIC programs on teh 3270BBS system.
+Welcome to the BASIC/3270BBS interpreter and compiler!
+This manual will guide you through writing and running BASIC programs on the 3270BBS system.

+As of version 2.3.0 of BASIC/3270BBS, programs can be traditional line numbered (e.g. 100 PRINT "Hello, world") or without line numbers and use labels instead, in which case every program must start with a START: label.

 ---

 ##  Getting Started